10 Best Crypto Leverage Trading Platforms in 2025

 Trade Dogecoin with leverage

 For a start, funding time frames vary depending on the exchange.
-For example, Margex charges funding fees every eight hours.
-On Kraken, it’s reduced to four-hour cycles.
-Some platforms operate on 24-hour time frames.
+The platforms we recommend above all charge funding fees every eight hours.
+However, some brands work with four-hour cycles, others even 24-hour time frames.

 In addition, funding rates are percentage-based.
 This means the more leverage applied, the more you pay.